MiloszDun/travel-agency/README.md

 ## What is this
-This is a simple webapp for a travel agency.
+This is a holiday booking app for a travel agency.

-I wanted to get some practice with Material UI and refresh my design skills – this was a great project for both of them.

-All the images used come from https://unsplash.com.
+User can select their ideal travel package, and select hotels.
+The app takes care of filtering data (based on location and user preferences), and presents all information in a clear UI.

+### Why build it
+I wanted to refresh my design skills, and play around with Material UI components.
+I adapted an old website design I created a few years ago (I fancied going into design when I was younger, before realizing that coding is ultimately much more satisfying).

+I'm especially happy with the "graying out" of filters on the Hotel Selection page.
+It's such a small thing, but I think it makes a massive difference.

+On the coding side, this was a simple exercise in standard data filtering in React.
+Nothing fancy, but I believe sharpening the fundamentals is always useful.

 ## How it works